 Emerson Vineyards, Monmouth

 Tom, the owner and winemaker of Emerson Vineyards is a funny guy.
 He’s the sort of person who will reply with a pun and most definitely some sass to make you laugh.
-Each of the wines has a story behind the name, usually related to and named for a family member, including the winery itself, named after his grandfather.
-The entire winemaking process is done so with sustainability in mind, using organic practices when possible.
+Each of the wines has a story behind the name, usually related to and named for a family member.
+He even named the winery after his grandfather.
+The entire wine making process is done so with sustainability in mind, using organic practices when possible.

 Airlie Winery, Monmouth

 Bring a picnic lunch and stay awhile at Airlie Winery while sipping on some wine on the heavily forested estate that loves dogs.
-Their own canine ambassadors, Irish Setters Riley and Rocky love meeting visiting dogs and showing them around to all the hip canine spots around the winery, like the pond for swimming and the best patches of grass to roll around in.
+Their own canine ambassadors, Irish Setters Riley and Rocky love meeting visiting dogs.
+They will happily show visiting canines all the hip spots around the winery, like the swimming pond.

 The woman-owned winery works meticulously on each batch of wine and produces a wide range of varietals, including Müller Thurgau and Maréchal Foch, one of the few wineries in the region that makes this type.

 This centrally-located hotel is a prime spot for wine tasters.
-Located in between Salem and Corvallis, this pet-friendly hotel has a dog park right across the street and pups get a welcome treat.
+Located in between Salem and Corvallis, the Best Western Plus Prairie Inn has a dog park right across the street and pups get a welcome treat.
 Our room was spacious and comfortable and a continental breakfast with variety of options was included in our stay.